Huvinesh-Rajendran-12/bytegenie-db/README.md

 1. Implement partitioning for large tables to improve query performance
 2. Add more advanced indexing strategies based on common query patterns
-3. Implement a data archiving strategy for historical events
-4. Add full-text search capabilities for more efficient text-based queries
+3. Add full-text search capabilities for more efficient text-based queries
-5. Implement row-level security for future multi-tenant support
-6. Develop a comprehensive data validation and cleaning pipeline
+4. Develop a comprehensive data validation and cleaning pipeline
-7. Add support for storing and querying geospatial data
-8. Implement a caching layer for frequently accessed data
+5. Implement a caching layer for frequently accessed data
-9. Develop a robust backup and recovery strategy
-10. Add support for real-time data updates and change data capture (CDC)
+6. Add support for real-time data updates and change data capture (CDC)